- Latin America

 Special requests should be noted on your booking form.
 It is unrealistic to expect special diets to be effectively catered for in many of the locations we feature; some cannot be accommodated and you must be prepared to compromise.
 While we will advise our suppliers of such requests, we can never guarantee their availability.

+You must wear a hard hat when riding or around horses.
 We recommend for your own safety that you wear a hard hat that meets current PAS and BSEN safety standards.
 Some establishments may have hats to hire but you must not rely on these hats and you should always take your own.
 It is important that your hat fits properly.
 Some riders choose to wear a lightweight endurance style hat, such as made by Troxel or Champion.
 Alternatively, wide brimmed covers in a range of materials which are designed to fit over a skull cap are available to purchase in the UK.
 We would be pleased to advise you on where to obtain either.

 Whilst riding or in the vicinity of horses, you must comply with the instructions of your guide.
 It is a condition of your booking that you accept that the guide is entitled to require you to dismount or to refuse to allow you to ride if for any reason, such as ability, behaviour or health, they consider that you may endanger the safety or welfare of the horses or any person.

 There are inherent risks involved in horse riding.
 The best trained horse can put a foot in a hole, or be startled by a bird flying out.
 You may fall off and you may get injured.
 If you have a pre existing medical condition which could be worsened if you fell off then you should think carefully before booking a riding holiday.